wso2/docs-choreo-dev/en/docs/tutorials/expose-a-service-as-a-managed-api.md

     4. Expand the `GET /pet/findByStatus` operation and click **Try it out**.
     5. Select **available** as the status and click **Execute**.

-Congratulations!
-You have successfully created, deployed, tested, and published a REST API proxy using Choreo API Manager.
+Now you have successfully created, deployed, tested, and published a REST API proxy using Choreo.